karttur/setup-theme-blog/_posts/2018/2018-01-20-so-simple-edits.markdown

 {% endraw %}
 ```

-And then I also edited the _post_ class previous' and 'next' navigation:
+And then I also edited the _post_ class 'previous' and 'next' navigation:

 ```
-{‰ raw ‰}
+{% raw %}
     <nav class="pagination" role="navigation">
       {% if page.previousurl %}
         <a href="{{ site.url }}/{{ page.categories }}/{{ page.previousurl }}/" class="btn" title="previous">Previous</a>